KaustubhMH/Python-Problem-Sets/week2.md

 Try solving all the problems.
 These problems are framed in such a way that you will get competent with the concepts of Functions and Classes after solving all these problems.

 You will have to compulsorily solve 3 problems.
+You will not be needing more than 5 hours over the duration of 10 days.